 Health Care Systems Ultimately Responsible For In-Market Device Security

 While future released machinery may fall under amended compliance regulations, the network security of existing connected medical devices is ultimately the health provider’s responsibility, a virtually insurmountable task given the surge in worldwide cyber attacks and mounting pressure to protect patient data in a constantly evolving ecosystem.
 As a result, medical facilities of every size and scope are turning to an elite group of third-party vendors who specialize in connected device security.
 Outsourcing IT and network security needs to a qualified and skilled technology vendor that creates and installs custom-built solutions leveraging cutting-edge innovations like AI and machine learning drives compliance efforts and helps protect all in-process devices with optimized service excellence across multiple industry channels.
-Click here for more information on downloading Fortified Health Security’s full 2019 Horizon Report.
-Or, contact the Fortified team today to hear more about our comprehensive approach to cybersecurity within the healthcare vertical.
+Contact the Fortified team today to hear more about our comprehensive approach to cybersecurity within the healthcare vertical.